microsoft/botbuilder-tools/packages/MSBot/docs/msbot-luis.md

 ```

 ### Create a new LUIS application version and update .bot file
-This is a complex chaining to pull the current LUIS configuration from .bot file, create a new LUIS application version 0.2 using the existing LUIS keys from .bot file and updating the .bot file with the new 0.2 version information.
+You can chain multiple commands to pull the current LUIS configuration from .bot file, create a new LUIS application version 0.2 using the existing LUIS keys from .bot file and updating the .bot file with the new 0.2 version information.

 ```bash
 msbot get <LUIS-SERVICE-NAME-OR-ID> [--secret <YOUR-SECRET>] | luis import version --in <new_application.json> --versionId 0.2 --stdin --msbot | msbot update luis --stdin